 The Commission supports the work of the Northern Ireland Assembly and Business Trust (NIABT).
 The NIABT is an independent educational charity which serves to provide Assembly Members with a better insight into how the local business sector operates and to improve the business community's understanding of how the Assembly and Devolution works.
-The NIABT's board of Trustees consists of 6 MLAs, two members of Secretariat staff and 8 representatives from the business community.
+The NIABT's board of Trustees consists of 6 MLAs, one member of Secretariat staff and 7 representatives from the business community.
+An additional business representative has been co-opted to the Board.

-During 2013-14, the Commission and NIABT jointly sent representatives to attend externally organised events.
-The Assembly Secretariat facilitated the payment of some expenses on behalf of the NIABT with the NIABT refunding the Commission for their portion of costs.
-In total £9,674 has been paid by the Assembly Secretariat on behalf of NIABT in this period and of this amount, £6,445 has been reimbursed and £3,229 remains outstanding at 31 March 2014.
+During 2014-15, the Commission and NIABT jointly sent representatives to attend externally organised events.
+The NIABT facilitated the payment of some expenses on behalf of the Assembly Secretariat with the Commission refunding the NIABT for their portion of costs.
+In total £8,500 has been paid by the NIABT on behalf of the Commission in this period and of this amount, £Nil has been reimbursed and £8,500 remains outstanding at 31 March 2015.

 The Commission also supports the work of the Northern Ireland Assembly Legislative Strengthening Trust (NIALST).
 The NIALST was established as an independent and non-partisan organisation with the objective of enhancing the capacity of elected Members of the Northern Ireland Assembly and representatives of political parties.
 This objective directly supports the Commission's vision of "an Assembly which builds a better future for the people of Northern Ireland through fostering a peaceful, stable and prosperous society."
-During 2013-14, the NIALST's board of Trustees included 6 MLAs and one member of Secretariat staff.
+During 2014-15, the NIALST's board of Trustees included 5 MLAs and one member of Secretariat staff.

 During the year, the Commission engaged the Politics Plus programme (operated by the NIALST) to provide training and development opportunities for Members.
-The value of this engagement was £58,200.
-In addition, the Assembly Secretariat facilitated the payment of some travel expenses on behalf of the NIALST during 2013-14 with the NIALST refunding the Assembly for these costs.
-In total £5,121 has been paid by the Assembly Secretariat on behalf of the NIALST in this period and of this amount £4,589 has been reimbursed and £532 remains outstanding.
+The value of this engagement was £50,000 by way of a grant (2013-14; £58,200).
+In addition, the Assembly Secretariat facilitated the payment of some travel expenses on behalf of the NIALST during 2014-15 with the NIALST refunding the Assembly for these costs.
+In total £3,393 (2013-14; £5,121) has been paid by the Assembly Secretariat on behalf of the NIALST in this period and of this amount £2,213 (2013-14; £4,589) has been reimbursed and £1,180 (2013-14; £532) remains outstanding.